Amoghbhat12/custom-RISCv/README.md

 # RISC-V CPU Simulator in logisim

 A custom-built 32-bit RISC-V-like CPU simulator written in C. It models instruction execution, memory management, and stage-based control logic.
-Designed as an educational tool for understanding CPU internals and microarchitecture.

 ---

 ## 🚀 Features